What Is The Least Used Letter In The Alphabet

 Expanding Your Vocabulary

 One way to become more comfortable with "Q" is to expand your vocabulary and learn new words that contain it.
-While "Q" words may be relatively rare, they are still an important part of the English language.
+Still, while "Q" words may be relatively rare, they are still an important part of the English language.
 Learning these words can not only improve your spelling and pronunciation but also enhance your overall communication skills.

 FAQ About the Least Used Letter